Generic Name: hyaluronidase, ovine

-Absorption and dispersion of other injected drugs may be enhanced by adding 50 – 300 Units, most typically 150 Units of Vitrase hyaluronidase to the injection solution.
+Absorption and dispersion of other injected drugs may be enhanced by adding 50–300 Units, most typically 150 Units of Vitrase to the injection solution.

 The subcutaneous route of administration of urographic contrast media is indicated when intravenous administration cannot be successfully accomplished, particularly in infants and small children.
-With the patient prone, 75 Units of Vitrase (hyaluronidase injection) is injected subcutaneously over each scapula, followed by injection of the contrast medium at the same sites.
+With the patient prone, 75 Units of Vitrase are injected subcutaneously over each scapula, followed by injection of the contrast medium at the same sites.

 Discontinue Vitrase if sensitization occurs.